Task instrumentation

 What is the Instrumentation process?

 The instrumentation process injects WebAssembly code through the program to watch for resource usage.
-When the program exceeds a set amount of resources, it signals that error to the and immediately aborts execution.
+When the program exceeds a set amount of resources, it signals that error to the wasm-runner and immediately aborts execution.

 The first step in the process is called 'Link' and it handles the following tasks to guarantee deterministic execution.